CavdarKemal/DonutShop/README.md

 JSON serialization and deserialization, leverage Jackson 3's new features, configure JsonMapper, and implement real-world filtering patterns with `@JsonView` and the new `hint()` method.

-If you want to learn more about these changes you can read [this article](https://spring.io/blog/2025/10/07/introducing-jackson-3-support-in-spring) by Sébastien Deleuze.
+If you want to learn more about these changes, you can read [this article](https://spring.io/blog/2025/10/07/introducing-jackson-3-support-in-spring) by Sébastien Deleuze.

 ## What you will learn